Managing Northern Corn Leaf Blight Race Shifts

 - Northern leaf blight (NLB) is found in humid climates wherever corn is grown.
 It has spread in recent years due to major weather events, especially hurricanes, which carry the organism from south to north in North America.

-- Yield losses are most severe when NLB infects corn plants early and then progresses to the upper leaves by early ear fill.
+- Yield losses are most severe when Northern LB infects corn plants early and then progresses to the upper leaves by early ear fill.
 Slowing disease progression relative to crop development reduces the impact of the disease.

 - DuPont Pioneer rigorously evaluates and characterizes hybrids for resistance to Northern Leaf Blight so that growers have critical information to use in hybrid selection.

 - Fungicide application may reduce yield losses, but economic return depends on hybrid resistance level, cropping history, tillage practices, location, corn price, yield potential and weather.

 Northern corn leaf blight is caused by the fungus Exserohilum turcicum, also known as Setosphaeria turcica, and previously known as Helminthosporium turcicum (Figure 1).
 The disease organism overwinters as mycelia and conidia in diseased corn leaves, husks and other plant parts (Figure 2).
 Spores are produced on this crop residue when environmental conditions become favorable in spring and early summer.
 These spores are spread by rain splash and air currents to the leaves of new crop plants, where primary infections are produced.
 Infection occurs when free water is present on the leaf surface for 6 to 18 hours and temperatures are 65 to 80 F.

 |Figure 1.
 NLB symptoms on leaf of susceptible corn hybrid.|